julijanjug/Personal-Finance/README.md

 # Personal-Finance
-Android app for tracking your personal finance
+Android app for tracking your personal finances.